 Access all blog posts here:

-- Blog 2.
-How a pandemic makes QI more relevant than ever (but also a little tricky)
+- How a pandemic makes QI more relevant than ever (but also a little tricky)

-- Blog 3.
-How quality improvement can support services to adapt to COVID-19
+- How quality improvement can help services to adapt to COVID-19

-- Blog 6.
-How to increase participation in the early years: learnings from quality improvement
+- How to increase participation in the early years: promising practices identified through quality improvement

 Are you a facilitator or coach of QI?
 If so, what enablers and barriers of using QI have you observed during this pandemic?
 Please comment below.